nautechsystems/nautilus_trader/docs/integrations/databento.md

 ```

 NautilusTrader provides an adapter for integrating with the Databento API and [Databento Binary Encoding (DBN)](https://docs.databento.com/knowledge-base/new-users/dbn-encoding) format data.
+As Databento is purely a market data provider, there is no execution client provided - although a sandbox environment with simulated execution could still be step.
+It's also possible to match Databento data with Interactive Broker execution, or to provide traditional asset class signals for crypto trading.

 The capabilities of this adapter include:
-- Loading historical data from DBN files on disk into Nautilus objects for backtesting and writing to the data catalog
+- Loading historical data from DBN files and decoding into Nautilus objects for backtesting or writing to the data catalog
-- Requesting historical data which is converted to Nautilus objects to support live trading and backtesting
+- Requesting historical data which is decoded to Nautilus objects to support live trading and backtesting
-- Subscribing to real-time data feeds which is converted to Nautilus objects to support live trading and sandbox environments
+- Subscribing to real-time data feeds which are decoded to Nautilus objects to support live trading and sandbox environments

 ```{tip}
 [Databento](https://databento.com/signup) currently offers 125 USD in free data credits (historical data only) for new account sign-ups.